PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 </figure>

 ## Stereo vision camera calibration
 To run the stereo vision version of the ORB-SLAM3 on our data, we have to provide the parameters of the used camera configuration.
 The initially prepared configuration file is at `/arm_ws/src/orbslam3_ros2/config/stereo/PP.yaml` directory.
 Current values are correct for a different camera configuration, so the task is to correct the values.
-Normally you need to adjust the following parameters:a
+Normally you need to adjust the following parameters:

 - `Camera.fx` - focal length
 - `Camera.fy` - focal length